 An exciting opportunity has arisen for Band 6 Occupational Therapist to develop their skills in acute paediatrics in our team based at Bristol Royal Hospital for Children.
-We are looking for experienced and motivated Occupational Therapist's to join our Band 6 Rotation at UHBW NHS Foundation Trust (CQC rated Good).
-You will rotate through the key specialities of Neurosciences, Burns and Trauma & Orthopaedics (including complex major trauma) with opportunities for you to spend time with other specialities led by specialist OT's, including paediatric rheumatology, neonatal care and rare bone disease.
+We are looking for an experienced and motivated Occupational Therapist to join our Band 6 Rotation at UHBW NHS Foundation Trust (CQC rated Good).
+This is a fixed term post and during your time you will have the opportunity to work across the key specialities of Burns, Neurosciences & Trauma Orthopaedics (including complex major trauma).
+There may also be opportunities for you to spend time with other specialities led by specialist OT's, including paediatric rheumatology, neonatal care and rare bone disease.

 Bristol Royal Hospital for Children is a specialised tertiary centre, taking the most complex referrals from both local and national centres.
 We are the paediatric major trauma centre for the South West of England and host a range of specialised services.
 You will work within a therapy team with a vast amount of experience with access to regular clinical supervision and a range of training opportunities.
 You must be an effective team player with excellent communication and organisational skills.Main duties of the job

 Band 6 Occupational Therapist are experienced clinicians having completed core rotations as a Band 5.
 This Band 6 Occupational therapy post allows an experienced OT with existing broad postgraduate knowledge and skills to further develop their expertise and develop specialised clinical skills in the area of acute and long-term paediatric conditions.

 - The post-holder will act as an autonomous practitioner to provide a comprehensive inpatient and out-patient Occupational Therapy service consisting of assessment, intervention and discharge planning for a caseload of paediatric patients relevant to the rotational speciality.